 Add the sugar and salt, and beat until combined.

-Add the egg mixed with the milk (half-and-half or cream), and 1 tablespoon of melted butter, and beat until combined.
+Add the egg mixed with milk (half-and-half or cream), and 1 tablespoon of melted butter, and beat until combined.

 Finally, add the vanilla, cinnamon, and pie spice and beat until incorporated.